-the action of producing a polish; a technique applied to pearls and cultured pearls to remove some surface blemishes and increase lustre (5.164).
+the action of producing a polish; a technique applied to pearls and cultured pearls to remove some surface blemishes and increase lustre (5.168).

-5.156 Pearl sac
+5.160 Pearl sac

-a pearl sac is naturally derived from the internal or external layer of the epithelium of the mantle (5.111) or of the gill plates.
-The epithelial cells of the pearl sac secretes mainly nacre (5.123) in the case of pearl-oysters (5.154) and a non-nacreous calcium carbonate in the form of aragonite or calcite in the case of molluscs other than pearl-oysters, which becomes deposited over the foreign body, forming a natural pearl in due course of time.
+a pearl sac is naturally derived from the internal or external layer of the epithelium of the mantle (5.111).
+The epithelial cells of the pearl sac secrete mainly nacre (5.126) in the case of pearl-oysters (5.158) and a non-nacreous calcium carbonate in the form of aragonite or calcite in the case of molluscs other than pearl-oysters, which becomes deposited over the foreign body, forming a natural pearl in due course of time.
 See also cultured pearl sac (5.54).

-5.157 Peeling
+5.161 Peeling

-a technique applied to remove the outer but loosely adhering layers of nacre (5.123) from a natural pearl to reveal a pristine layer of nacre below.
-Not to be confused with working (5.206).
+a technique applied to remove the outer but loosely adhering layers of nacre (5.126) from a natural pearl to reveal a pristine layer of nacre below.
+Not to be confused with working (5.210).